Wisconsin Board of Commissioners of Public Lands: History and endowment purposes

 Following the failed adoption by popular referendum of Wisconsin's first state constitution in April 1846, a second constitutional convention was convened later that year.
 The second constitutional convention - as was the first - was bitterly divided on a number of public policy issues, including women's right to own property, immigrants' right to vote, banking regulations, and even the nascent state's boundaries.
 On one matter however, delegates were in near-unanimous agreement: the creation of a permanent endowment for public education, derived from school trust lands appropriated from the federal public domain and granted to the young state by Congress upon its entry into the Union.
 The creation of said "school trust funds" was deemed necessary by the convention to assure sufficient protection of the land grants from discounted speculation and poor management practices.
 In furtherance of these objects, the constitutional convention - led by an Eleazer Root, who would later serve as the first Superintendent of Public Instruction - authored Article X of the present state constitution.
 Largely unchanged to this day, Article X provides for, among other matters, a uniform system of public schools, a state university at the seat of government, and the elected constitutional office of Superintendent of Public Instruction to supervise public education in every school district.
 Perhaps most importantly however, Article X created BCPL to manage and sell all school trust lands granted to the state and to invest the funds arising therefrom subject to constitutionally mandated restrictions.
-The resulting disposition of the school trust lands, whether by sale or by continued management, constitute what is today an endowment of four school trust funds worth over $1.3 billion, the principal of which is inviolate and can never be reduced.
+The resulting disposition of the school trust lands, whether by sale or by continued management, constitute what is today an endowment of four school trust funds worth over $1.6 billion, the principal of which is inviolate and can never be reduced.

 Common School Fund

 The Common School Fund was created at statehood from the sale of the 16th section in each of Wisconsin's townships; this amounted to almost 1000000 acre.
 The U.S. Congress later added to the Common School Fund's principal by allocating an additional 500000 acre of common school lands.
 Most of the land grant was quickly sold in BCPL's early years, with only some 7000 acre remaining today.
 Along with the proceeds of land sales and trust land revenues, the state constitution also guarantees to the Common School Fund all fines, fees, and forfeitures collected by the counties for violations of the criminal laws, together with unclaimed and escheated property that accrues to the state.
 As a result of these sources, the Common School Fund has a market value of over $1.4 billion as of November 2023.
 Income from the Common School Fund is annually apportioned by the Superintendent of Public Instruction and remitted to the Department of Administration for distribution to every school district as school library aid.
 These annual distributions are the only source of statewide aid for Wisconsin's public school libraries.

+The Common School Fund was valued at $1.56 billion as of June 30, 2025, according to BCPL reports.